JorgeSan88/Image_Set_Preparation/README.md

 end
 ```
 ## Generate the images
-Finally, the set of images that can be used to train a convolutional neural network (CNN) is generated, the images are generated in individual folders for each movement, and the number of images depends on the number of samples that the database has for each movement.
-The user can select between 4 different types of images:
+Finally, the set of images that can be used to train a convolutional neural network (CNN) is generated, the images are generated in individual folders for each movement, and the number of images depends on the number of samples that the database has for each movement, and on the type of image selected in the Parameter selection section.
-1. Feature Image, where the Image height is the number of acquisition channels, and the Image's width is the number of extracted features.
-2. MixChannel Image, where the Image height is the number of channels rearranged with the algorithm of the previous section (SIS), and the Image's width is the number of extracted features.
-3. MixFeature Image, where the Image height is the number of acquisition channels, and the Image's width is the number of features rearranged with the algorithm of the previous section (SIS2).
-4. MixImage, where the Image height is the number of channels rearranged with the algorithm of the previous section (SIS), and the Image's width is the number of features rearranged with the algorithm of the previous section (SIS2).

 ```matlab
     file = ['Images_Features_Group_' num2str(Feature_group) '_Subject'  num2str(Subject_number)];